 This is all very deep for a Tuesday morning, especially after a long weekend.
 But deep conversations are always perfectly timed, no matter what time of day…even over breakfast.

 With the holiday weekend I took a short trip with a friend to Shoeburyness (oddest town name I’ve been too, but easy to remember!) where I covered my camera in the rain as my friend stayed above the beach in a hut away from the rain.

-It wasn’t too exciting as World War II left some unactivated memorabilia recently discovered.
-So half the beach was shut off much to my chagrin.
+It wasn’t too exciting as World War II left some unactivated memorabilia recently discovered making half the beach shut off, much to my chagrin.

-There were so so many recipes of this dish to find online, yet this one truly captured the essence of the packaged pudding I’ve grown up eating, except there are actual berries in it.
-If your short on time, have a bunch of berries in your refrigerator and want to wow people then you truly can’t go wrong with this dessert (or breakfast if you want).
+Back to this dessert, there were so so many recipes of this dish to find online, yet this one truly captured the essence of the packaged pudding I’ve grown up eating, except there are actual berries in it.
+If you’re short on time, have a bunch of berries in your refrigerator and want to wow people then you truly can’t go wrong with this dish.
 It’s whipped together in five minutes and can refrigerate while your guests are eating dinner.